solidarychain/solidarychain-development-monorepo/packages/frontend-react/NOTES.md

 # script
 ?
 What script in package.json should run the codegen? gen:graphql

-config file generated at codegen.yml
+# config file generated at `codegen.yml`

+# to install the plugins.
 $ npm install

-To install the plugins.
+# to run GraphQL Code Generator.
 $ npm run gen:graphql
-To run GraphQL Code Generator.
 ```

 new file `packages/frontend-react/codegen.yml`